-History covers Calendar, seasons, Family trees, Birthday celebrations, timeline of child’s life, and stories of famous people to demonstrate how these people have influenced the history of the world.
+History covers calendar, seasons, family trees, birthday celebrations, timeline of child’s life, and stories of famous people to demonstrate how they have influenced the history of the world.

 Mathematics: Children learn Mathematics by using concrete materials, especially, during these years when they enjoy manipulating equipment.
 Then, with ease, they may learn abstract methods in Preschool and on.
 Children not only see the symbol for 1, 1000, or 1/2, they can also hold each of the quantities in their hand.
 In addition, children will learn the decimal system with bead materials and number cards, addition subtraction, multiplication and division with bead stairs and number rods.

 Language Arts: The Montessori environment is enriched with vocabulary, both oral and written.
 Children learn to listen, have discussions, and later write then read by learning phonetic sounds, sandpaper letters, moveable alphabets.

 We are a Montessori based Preschool in Edmonton's Ellerslie neighborhood.
 Our individualized approach to education allows your child to have the opportunity to reach their full potential.